x-magic/DramaTracking/README.md

 ```
 Geolocation of drama,Season(can be a word),Episode(must be a number),Status(in abbreviation),Drama title,Drama hyperlink
 ```
+###### Field disable option explained:
+There are 3 fields are designed to be disabled when status of drama is not "Airing": Season, Episode and Delete button.
+In versions after 26/Nov/2013, you need to add a new column at end of db_status.csv that enables you to set what field to disable by status of drama as following rule:

+Value of Season Field, Episode Field and Delete Button are: 2, 3, 4.
+Add value to the column to set which field to disable.
+Example: to disable Season Field only when drama is in "x episodes to go" status, add 2 to the last column of correspondence line; To disable both Season field and delete button, add (2+4=)6 to the last column of correspondence line, etc. Otherwise, use 0 to represent nothing should be disabled.

 ####Postscriptum:
 * It's actually my first PHP project so the code sucks.
 Give me a break thank you :)